mido/mido/README.rst

     initializing.

   - default input/output doesn't work in Linux.
 Adding a default input/output in the alsa config will probably help.
+(This is not really a bug, but just how ALSA works.)

 Requirements